 As you can see, it's far easier to read and also write this way; than to just talk about your product in one long seemingly cluttered paragraph.
 Also, A Very Important Part Of Your E-Mail Is The Link To The Product Page; Where They Can Purchase Your Product.

+These Links Must Be Visible And Easy For Them To Find.
+You Should Place Them In Between Paragraphs; So They Can Be Seen Easily.

 How To Write Buyer Follow-Up E-Mails